blakegarretson/essentials/main.md

 ## Uninstaller / System Cleaner

 - [Revo Uninstaller Free](https://www.revouninstaller.com/products/revo-uninstaller-free/): Uninstalling programs using the usual methods often leaves a lot of junk around.
 Revo does a better job at really removing a program. **(Windows)**
-- [AppCleaner](https://freemacsoft.net/appcleaner/) is the best way to really uninstall apps on Mac.
+- [AppCleaner](https://freemacsoft.net/appcleaner/) is an easy way to really uninstall apps on Mac.
 It gets rid of all the leftover bits that often stay behind. **(Mac)**
     - While AppCleaner is my first choice due to its easy-of-use, a good companion app is [Pearcleaner](https://github.com/alienator88/Pearcleaner).
-It’s harder to use, but it can find ophaned files and do other things AppCleaner doesn’t.
+It’s harder to use, but it can find orphaned files and do other things AppCleaner doesn’t.
 - [Bleachbit](https://www.bleachbit.org/) will delete stuff you don’t need hanging around like logs, temporary files, “recently used” lists, thumbnails, you-name-it.
 Be aware that mucking about in the registry is a bad idea and isn’t really necessary on modern Windows, but Bleachbit can do way more than registry pruning, and it’s worth looking at all of its functionality before dismissing it. **(Windows)**
+- [Mole](https://github.com/tw93/mole) is a command line utility for Mac, but the interface is intuitive enough for anyone to feel comfortable.
+It cleans, optimizes, and uninstalls apps, and it is incredibly thorough.
+It will find things you completely forgot you ever installed and thought you uninstalled. **(Mac)**

 ## Console/Command Line